Marc Polmans: 2020: First two Major wins, US and French Open debut

 In January participating again as a wildcard, Polman won his first main draw singles match at the Australian Open over Mikhail Kukushkin.

 Polmans also won his first French Open match as a lucky loser against Ugo Humbert.

 Having reached a career-high singles ranking of World No. 116 on 12 October 2020, Polmans ended 2020 with a singles ranking of World No. 124 and a doubles ranking of World No. 130.

-2021: Australian Open semifinal mixed doubles, Wimbledon debut
+2021: Australian Open semifinal mixed doubles, Wimbledon singles debut

 For the third year in a row being awarded a wildcard, he lost in the first round of the Australian Open to Marton Fucsovics but he made the semifinals of the 2021 Australian Open – Mixed doubles with Storm Sanders.

-He qualified for the first time for a Grand Slam in his career into the main singles draw of the 2021 Wimbledon Championships.
-Polmans defeated former quarter-finalist Yen-Hsun Lu in the first round.
+He qualified for the first time in his career into the main singles draw of the 2021 Wimbledon Championships.
+Polmans defeated former quarterfinalist Yen-Hsun Lu in the first round.
 Polmans lost to 19th seed Cristian Garín in round two.

 In July, Polmans reached the quarterfinal at the Kitzbühel Open in doubles partnering Pedro Martinez.
 Polmans ended 2021 with a singles ranking of World No. 196 and a doubles ranking of World No. 103.

-2022: Hiatus, substantial rankings drop, back to Challenger tour
+2022–2024: Hiatus, substantial rankings drop, back to Challenger tour

-Polmans lost in the second round of the 2022 Australian Open men's singles qualifying.
+Polmans lost in the second round of qualifying at the 2022 Australian Open.

-He lost in the first round of qualifying at the US Open.
+He also lost in the first round of qualifying at the 2022 US Open.

 He won his seventh doubles Challenger title in Korea with Max Purcell and returned to the top 300 in doubles jumping up 345 places to world No. 297 on 24 October 2022.

+He was disqualified in the last round of qualifications at the 2023 Rolex Shanghai Masters for hitting a ball at the umpire in frustration and subsequently lost all the rankings points and prize money.

+He made back to back semifinals at the 2023 Australian Open – Mixed doubles and the 2024 Australian Open with Olivia Gadecki as a wildcard pair.